polareth/savvy/README.md

 ## TODO

+- Add custom priority fee button, and actually move "low", "medium" and "high" to a more stealthy place like right below
-- More everything using alchemy id in an api route, pass the chainId, the method from the client (with the params) the params and return the data; for each call to the api, decode the params using a type for this specific call (considering what should be returned)
+- Move everything using alchemy id in an api route, pass the chainId, the method from the client (with the params) the params and return the data; for each call to the api, decode the params using a type for this specific call (considering what should be returned)
 - Error handling: whenever an error occurs, the toast "contact" button should open a modal, with:
   - a code block with all the values for the stores in json that can be copy/pasted
   - a quick and a more long version of bug reporting: quick is just drop a dm with the logs, longer would be with some details, screenshots, etc